luketurnbull/article-creator/README.md

 - POST /api/articles - Create a new article. - This will be /api/article.create
 - PUT /api/articles/:id - Edit an existing article. - This will be /api/article.update
 - DELETE /api/articles/:id - Delete an article. - This will be /api/article.delete

+New routes not in the design:

+- GET /api/articles.getBySlug

 ### Schema